 Health Transformation Awards

-In 2015, The Alliance Board of Directors established the Health Transformation Awards program to recognize people and/or organizations that demonstrate alignment with The Alliance mission of moving health care forward by controlling costs, improving quality and engaging individuals in their health.
-The awards are given out at The Alliance’s Annual Seminar every year in May.
+In 2015, The Alliance Board of Directors established the Health Transformation Awards program to recognize people and/or organizations that demonstrated alignment with The Alliance mission of moving health care forward by controlling costs, improving quality, and engaging individuals in their health.

 Specifically, award recipients must demonstrate their commitment to promoting effective change in the health care marketplace based on one or more of the following criteria: